-- Understand and comply with the employment laws, labour practices, privacy and human rights laws and regulations that apply to your work location, including laws and regulations on freedom of association and collective bargaining. - Question unethical or improper conditions and operating procedures. - Use due diligence to identify and prevent human rights risks to people in our business and value chain. - Speak up if you have a concern.
+- Understand and comply with the employment laws, labour practices, privacy and human rights laws and regulations that apply to your work location, including laws and regulations on freedom of association and collective bargaining. - Question illegal, unethical, or improper conditions and operating procedures. - Use due diligence to identify and prevent human rights risks to people in our business and value chain. - Seek to understand the many different ways in which human rights can be violated, including harassment, workplace violence, and different forms of Modern Slavery. - · Speak up if you have a concern.

-- Tolerate discrimination, harassment or retaliation. - Tolerate violence or threats of violence. - Engage with contractors or suppliers that engage in unethical practices.
+- · Tolerate discrimination, harassment or retaliation. - · Tolerate violence or threats of violence. - · Engage with contractors or suppliers that engage in unethical or illegal practices. - Tolerate, allow or engage in any form of Modern Slavery as described in our Code or in the UN Declaration of Human Rights and the UN's Guiding Principles.

-In order to conduct business with ATCO, our suppliers must respect and comply with our Vendor Conduct Guidelines.
+In order to conduct business with ATCO, our suppliers must respect and comply with our Vendor Conduct Requirements.